usdoj-crt/beta-ada/_pages/law-and-regs/title-iii-regulations.md

  captioning if closed movie captioning is unavailable for any reason.
 One commenter who supported an open-movie-captioning requirement asserted that 95 percent of the deaf and hard of hearing community prefers open movie captioning to the use of captioning devices.

- <p>The commenters proposing an open-movie-captioning
- requirement ultimately disagreed with the Department's interpretation of the legislative history as indicating congressional intent that the ADA did not require the provision of open movie captions at movie theaters.
+The commenters proposing an open-movie-captioning requirement ultimately disagreed with the Department's interpretation of the legislative history as indicating congressional intent that the ADA did not require the provision of open movie captions at movie theaters.
 One commenter